 All uniforms and equipment issued to student athletes remain the property of Marblehead High School.
 Please treat the items with care so that the school is continually well represented.
-An athlete will be responsible financially for what is issued to him/her and for anything that is not returned.
+An athlete will be responsible financially for what is issued to him/her and not returned.